jbutcher5/charon-core/docs/Chapter1.md

 ## Container

-A container is what is known as a function is many other programming languages.
+A container is what is known as a function in many other programming languages.
 However, the core difference is that it's functions, prodeduce and variable.
 This means that it's extremely loose and generic to write.
 Building on that, this means that we can use a clear operator to show "storing" code in a container.
 This operator is `<-`.
 This means that we can write `x <- 5` to store 5 in the container x.
 Likewise, we can write `y <- 5 OUTPUT` to output 5 everytime we use the y container.
 Example code of this would be:

 ```
 y <- 5 OUTPUT